bookyage/bkg/wp-content/plugins/kaya-qr-code-generator/readme.txt

 If you want to display dynamic content by a widget, the generator is used by default and you just need to check the checkbox "Use dynamic content (other shortcodes)".

 If you want to display dynamic content by a shortcode, use this following shortcode: `[kaya_qrcode_dynamic][example_shortcode][/kaya_qrcode_dynamic]`.

+= Why my modifications are not saved when I update my post? =

+The ‘Kaya QR Code Generator’ panel available in a page, a post, a WooCommerce product or in any public custom post type, is not used as custom fields for the post and don’t affect anything in the page content.

+The generated shortcode must be pasted in a “shortcode block” or directly in the page content.

+= Can I use the shortcodes in a PDF or a mail? =

+No, the QR Code shortcode must be present in a WordPress page, because it uses JavaScript functions to generate the image of the QR Code.

+But you can download the generated image on Shortcode generator assistant for example and use it as you want.

 = How to support the advancement of this plugin? =